 It's important to remember that aging is a natural part of your dog's life.
-And as your dog ages, she may begin to act differently.
-Aging takes a toll on a dog's entire body, including her brain.
+And as your dog ages, he may begin to act differently.
+Aging takes a toll on a dog's entire body, including his brain.
 This may lead to behavioral changes.

-Check the signs that affect your pet and discuss them with your veterinarian.
+Check the signs that affect your dog and discuss them with your veterinarian.

 - House-soiling accidents